t1/junit-5-structure-demo/README.md

 It's so simple and unlikely that you will ever have to change it by hand, that it's probably better to *not* extract it.
 If you want to go into more detail, read the Clean Code book by Robert C. Martin, it's worth it!

-You can see that the `given...` methods all return an `input` String, while all `when...` methods take that string as an argument.
+You can see that the `given...` methods all return an `input` string, while all `when...` methods take that string as an argument.
 When tests get more complex, they produce or require more than one object, so you'll *have* to pass them via fields.
 But normally I wouldn't do this in such a simple case.
 Let's do that here anyway, as a preparation for the next step: